thatblindgeye/Library/README.md

 In Progress:

 1. Add minor touches, such as an error dialogue when trying to add a book with a blank title

-To Do:

-1. Add proper color schemes for dark and light mode
+2. Add proper color schemes for dark and light mode